 According to the plaintiffs’ law firm, “The complaint alleges that these increases are being implemented ultimately to benefit shareholders and rid Banner of near-term liabilities it has accrued due to its wrongful use of captive reinsurance companies.”

 In August 2015, Banner Life sent a letter to policyholders notifying them of steep increases to the cost of insurance, which it attributed to the fact that the company “did not adequately account for future experience,” factors like the number and timing of death claims, investment performance, and the cost to administer policies.

 However, the complaint claims that the true reason for the increase was to provide money to cover the company’s near-term liabilities.
 That money should have been held in reserves, in keeping with state regulations, but the lawsuit alleges that Banner instead pretended to transfer those liabilities to its captive reinsurers while actually using the funds—purportedly millions of dollars—to pay out exorbitant stockholder dividends.

 Meanwhile, certain policies were allegedly allowed to deteriorate and lose value without providing the policyholders any warning that their investments were not performing.
 According to the plaintiffs’ law firm, that left many policyholders with “no choice but to forfeit their policies or allow their cash value to be taken.”

 This suit is just one example of how captive reinsurance schemes can potentially impact unsuspecting policyholders.

 Vinas & Deluca is working with Rivero Mestre to prosecute cost of insurance increase cases against Principal Life Insurance Company.
-You can find a copy of the complaint here.
 If you or someone you love has a policy with Principal and has seen their cost of insurance rates increase dramatically, please give us a call.